 With "Advanced CVE search" you can globally search for all the vulnerabilities by searching using the vendor name, CVE ID, device OS number, version or a model.
 For eg: If you search "Cisco IOS 7000", all the vulnerabilities present in that particular model will be listed.
 On further clicking it, you will be able to see all the details of the vulnerability corresponding to a particular CVE ID.
 Follow the instructions to perform advanced CVE search in Network Configuration Manager:

-Thus, Network Configuration Manager helps you achieve in-depth management of all the vulnerabilities in your network.
+Thus, Network Configuration Manager helps you achieve in-depth firmware vulnerability management of all the vulnerabilities in your network.
+Click here to know about firmware upgrade and firmware vulnerability widgets.
 Try out Network Configuration Manager using the 30-day free trial and see how you can manage vulnerabilities in your network!